groupvine/gv-doc/6-delivery/2-delivBounce.md

 The Resend option can also be selected by viewing the online email and making the selection from the email's menu (<img src="/docimages/menu-icon.png" height="22">).

 If you have any questions or need any additional help, please contact support@groupvine.com.

-<span id="gv-6delivery-2delivBounce-problem-addr"></span>
-## What are "Bounced out" or "problem" email addresses?

-Once a member's email address has bounced twice, it's considered a "problem" address and the address has "bounced out" where we no longer attempt to deliver emails to that address.

-This is done to keep us in good standing with email service providers so they don't consider us spammers and will continue to accept and deliver our emails to their customers' inboxes.